 - Less room for your personal belongings, so a declutter is essential

 - Loneliness and social isolation can be an issue for older people, especially if living alone.
-This should be considered if planning to downsize to a private, independent property.
+You may want to consider this if you’re planning to downsize to a private, independent property in a new area.

 - Ready-made communities with like-minded people.

-- Social activates – Retirement villages often have activity calendars that run throughout the year, so you’ll never get bored.
+- Social activities – Retirement villages often have activity calendars that run throughout the year, so you’ll never get bored.
 Some facilities even boast swimming pools, gyms and games rooms.

-- Variant levels of care and assistance can be provided upon request
+- Variable levels of care and assistance can be provided upon request

 - New retirement developments can be quite costly compared to equivalent properties on the open market.
 To get the best indication on price, it’s always best to check prices directly with the developer.
-McCarthy & Stone, are one of UK’s biggest retirement developers are always a good place to start.
+McCarthy & Stone, one of the UK’s biggest retirement developers, is always a good place to start.

 - Depending on the package you choose, you could just end up with your bedroom and bathroom as ‘private space’ with the rest being communal.